The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 The Maritime Aquarium, Norwalk

-This unique site housed three generations of American artists.
+This unique site in the town of Wilton, Connecticut, housed three generations of American artists.

 America’s most well-known impressionist Julian Alden Weir purchased the farm in 1882.
 His daughter, painter Dorothy Weir Young, and her husband, sculptor Mahonri Young, carried on the tradition.
 New England landscape painters Sperry and Doris Andrews were the final owners.

-Located in a picturesque spot, the property provided inspiration for artists such as Weir, Young, and Andrews.
+Located in a picturesque spot, the property provided inspiration for artists such as Weir, Young, and Andrews creating their works of American art.

 If the rain stops falling you can also explore the gardens, woodlands, and Weir Pond.